Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Introduction

 \item The design and benchmarking of two new variance reduction methods for \fmad and ZO.
-These methods improve accuracy by 7.5--14.0\%, but still fall short of BP's overall efficiency, and introduce overheads in either convergence time or memory.
+These methods improve accuracy by 7.5--14.0\%, but still fall short of BP's overall efficiency, introducing overheads in either convergence time or memory.